Skip to content

 How long does it take to set up all of this?
 A focused setup session takes 2–4 hours.
 Creating the email, setting up the bank account, enabling geoblocking, downloading and configuring a VPN, and setting up browser profiles can all be done in an afternoon.
 The content discipline items (auditing every post, watermarking) become faster with habit.

 If I’ve already been posting without these protections, is it too late?
 It’s not too late, but you need to audit what’s already out there.
 Run reverse image searches on your existing content.
-Check your old posts for EXIF data.
+Check old posts for EXIF data.
 Review your social media connections for overlap with personal accounts.
 Fix what you can, accept what you can’t change, and implement the full checklist going forward.

 Is a VPN really necessary if I’m already using geoblocking?
 Yes.
 Geoblocking and VPN serve different purposes.
 Geoblocking restricts who can access your profile based on their location.
 A VPN protects your own identity by masking your IP address when you manage your accounts.
 You need both.